-In the state of California, driving under the influence i.e DUI is listed as a criminal offence and also misdemeanour under Vehicle Code Section 23152(a).
-In most cases, getting arrested for a DUI as a first time offender, will be considered as a misdemeanour.
+In the state of California, driving under the influence i.e DUI is listed as a criminal offense and also misdemeanor under Vehicle Code Section 23152(a).
+In most cases, getting arrested for a DUI as a first time offender, will be considered as a misdemeanor.
 The state has various DUI charges and violators will be charged in accordance to the crime committed:

 California Vehicle Code:

 Defines any injury caused by the person operating the vehicle in an inebriated state

 States that commercial drivers are restricted to drive a vehicle with a BAC of .4% or more

 23152 (e) VC